 Beginning with their debut in early 1970,while music critics were not hesitant to slag off every Black Sabbath release, it became the band’s first gold record in America.
 Yet many detractors who had watched Bela Lugosi, Boris Karloff, Vincent Price, and Lon Chaney in such classic scary movies as Dracula and Frankenstein, nevertheless felt that Black Sabbath’s fantasy deadpan doomsday warnings on Paranoid and Masters of Reality, in such songs as “Iron Man”,”War Pigs“, and “Children of the Grave“, were somehow a Marshall amplifier too far.

 Even my 17-year old ears could hear the dramatic strides that the “underground’ hardscrabble British band had made on their sophomore effort Paranoid only six months after their debut.
-Original Black Sabbath singer / lyricist Ozzy Osbourne has fond memories of those days when he and his mates from the working-class neighborhood Aston decided to ditch their trendy blues music, cut the band down from a 6-piece to four, and started doing what Ozzy characterizes in this classic rock interview as “spooky music”.
-Little did they know that, forty-five years later, we’d be marking the release of three albums that defined a whole new genre, heavy metal. –Redbeard
+In this classic rock interview original Black Sabbath singer / lyricist Ozzy Osbourne has fond memories of those days when he and his mates from the working-class neighborhood Aston decided to ditch their trendy blues music, cut the band down from a 6-piece to four, and started doing what Ozzy characterizes in this classic rock interview as “spooky music”.
+Little did they know that fifty years later we’d be marking the release of the album that defined a whole new genre, Heavy Metal.
+Reportedly Black Sabbath performed their final show in January 2016 in their Birmingham England home, but remember that this band has said goodbye more often than the Von Trapp Family Singers. –Redbeard